ajay-aspire/angular-currency-converter/README.md

 ## Description

-Angular currency converter is an angular library that help you to convert your money into various currencies by used of latest & historical currency exchange rates.
+Angular currency converter is an angular library that helps you to convert your money into various currencies by using the latest & historical currency exchange rates.

 ## Project Configuration